 In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers" ("ASU 2014-09").
 This ASU is a comprehensive new revenue recognition model that requires a company to recognize revenue to depict the transfer of goods or services to a customer at an amount that reflects the consideration it expects to receive in exchange for those goods or services.
-This ASU is effective for annual reporting periods beginning after December 15, 2016 and early adoption is not permitted.
-Accordingly, the Company will adopt this ASU on January 1, 2017.
-Management is currently evaluating which transition approach to use and the impact of the adoption of this ASU on the Company's financial condition, results of operations or cash flows.
+This ASU was originally effective for annual reporting periods beginning after December 15, 2016 and early adoption was not permitted.